 1) Workload Forecasting

 Nearly two out of three ICMI contact centers surveyed measure their forecast accuracy, but not consistently across all channels.
-This represents a lost opportunity, especially as omnichannel interactions become the new norm.
+Accurate workload predictions across channels make it easier to deliver more efficient, consistent service experiences.

 2) Agent Accessibility